DOI-USGS/ghsc-esi-groundmotion-processing/doc_source/contents/manual/config_file.md

 ## The "fetchers" section

 The `download` subcommand will look for data from providers configured in the `fetchers` section of the config file.
-The subsections correspond to different data retrieval methods, such as the International Federation of Digital Seismograph Networks ([FDSN](https://www.fdsn.org/)).
+Three of the subsections correspond to different data retrieval methods, such as the International Federation of Digital Seismograph Networks ([FDSN](https://www.fdsn.org/)).
 The options are:
   1. `FDSNFetcher` for getting data from FDSN services,
   2. `CESMDFetcher` for getting data from the Center for Engineering Strong Motion Data ([CESMD](https://www.strongmotioncenter.org/aboutcesmd.html)), and
   3. `KNETFetcher` for getting data from the [K-NET and KiK-net](https://www.kyoshin.bosai.go.jp/kyoshin/docs/overview_kyoshin_index_en.html) strong-motion seismograph networks in Japan.

+There is also a section that allows search parameters to be computed based on the magnitude and location of the earthquake called `search_parameters`.

 Note that each section can be enabled/disabled with the `enabled` key.
 Thus, if you know that you don't need data from FDSN services, this part of the config would look like